creativework/filament-exact/README.md

 - 🔈 **Webhooks** to automatically process ExactOnline events.
 - 🔄 **Retry-policy** to automatically retry failed jobs.
 - 🚀 **Realtime overview** of the queue status.
+- 🔐 **Integration with Spatie Laravel Permission** to manage access to the ExactOnline plugin.

 ### Exact PHP Client
 This package is making use of the [Picqer Exact PHP Client](https://github.com/picqer/exact-php-client) to interact with the ExactOnline API.
 You need to have an ExactOnline account and an API key to use this package.